iiab/iiab/roles/maps/README.md

 ![Search](README/search.png)
 ![Search Result](README/search-result.png)

-### High-power Search (which is still experimental)
+### High-power Search (experimental)

 These options are not recommended for very low-power devices such as Raspberry Pi [Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), though this might change.

-As of this writing it includes only administrative (i.e. political) regions and natural features.
+As of April 2026, it includes only administrative (i.e. political) regions and natural features.

 1. For **~640 MB** "small" (only California, as of this writing) search: